LegendaryGuard/BFP/docs/bfp_cvars_task.md

 - cg_stfu [0/1]: disable character voices when firing attacks.
 - cg_lowpolysphere [0/1]: force the use of a lower polycount sphere.
-- cg_lightexplosions [0/1]: turn on or off the explosion dynamic lights.
+- cg_lightExplosions [0/1]: turn on or off the explosion dynamic lights.
 - cg_chargeupAlert [0/1]: turn on or off the "ready" message when charging attacks.
 - cg_explosionShell [0/1]: turn on or off the explosion shell.
 - cg_explosionSmoke [0/1]: turn on or off the explosion smoke.
 - cg_explosionRing [0/1]: turn on or off the explosion ring.
-- cg_particles [0/1]: turn on or off particle effects.

 ## COMPLETED: